-Similar to Apple’s rollout of the iOS 14 opt-in update, Google has been relatively vague with providing a timeline of when we can expect Chrome to no longer accept third-party cookies.
-In a general sense, we know it is expected to roll out in 2023.
+Similar to Apple’s rollout of the iOS 14 opt in update, Google has been relatively vague with providing a timeline of when we can expect Chrome to no longer accept third-party cookies.
+In a general sense, we know it is expected to rollout in 2022.
 The Coegi team is working proactively to understand the future landscape and build upon our current solutions so the transition will be seamless.

 How will this impact my audience targeting?

 Addressability will not be eliminated, but it will inevitably not be as easy to have access to a vast variety of third-party segments.
 Instead, having deterministic identity based solutions, first and second party data, and a robust contextual play are all going to be critical moving forward.
 The major impact will be on retargeting, which is necessitated by 3rd party cookies in most instances.

 Many publishers and technology partners are working together to be able to produce Unified ID 2.0, which will be an open source solution built with hashed and encrypted email addresses across the web where a user has logged in.
 That being said, there are several other data providers who are working or currently have their own solutions that are able to be used to have 1:1 targeting without encroaching on privacy issues.
 Some of these partners include Liveramp, Wiland, MediaOcean, Amazon, Roundel, and Semcasting.
 We will provide more detail on what these providers offer in future content.